nancyc0337/sep11-freedom-project/blog/entry04.md

 1) Collaboration & Communication

+The 1st and 2nd skill I learned during this process is **Collaboration & Communication**.

 While making our [project/game](https://github.com/simrans4258/music-game/tree/main), I have to communicate and collaborate with Simran.
 Since Simran has 3rd period SEP, I have 4th period SEP and we barely see each other in other classes, we used Discord and Slack to communicate and collaborate with each other.
 In Discord & SLack, we told each other of what we are going to do, when to git pull and git push the changes each other made, etc.

 2) Attention to detail & Debugging

+The 3rd and 4th skill I learned during this process is **Attention to detail & Debugging**.

 When coding with Phaser, details are very important, if there's any small errors, the result wouldn't appear or the whole thing would collapse.
 I also have to know where the specific code goes.

 3) Time Management & Problem Decomposition

+The 5th and 6th skill I learned during this process is **Time Management & Problem Decomposition**.

 We used the [MVP Plan](https://github.com/nancyc0337/sep11-freedom-project/blob/main/prep/plan.md) to keep track of our time and tasks.
 We break the problem(creating the game) into smaller chunks/tasks.